DavidLDawes/lightwalletd/README.md

 An array of blocks
 - Each block is serialized into a single []byte array called a compactBlock
 - The block contains block details and an array of TXs, each of which is a compactTX.
 Each TX contains arrays of spends and outputs; all are serialzied into a single array.
-- When storing the block, we save it under Bnnnnnnnn where nnnnnnnn is the block height and under Hhhhh...
-(32 characters)..hhh, where the 32 h characters are the actual hash value for the block.
+- When storing the block, we save it under Bnnnnnnnn where nnnnnnnn is the block height.
 - When we store a new "latestBlock" we store the height under the key Icccccccc where cccccccc is the chainID.
-#### Note on Hashes
-We store a second copy of each block using the blockhash (with unique preamble) as the key.
-We could do the same with every TX, storing a second copy of it w/hash + prefix as the key, if we ever want to allow looking up TX by hash.
-This has NOT been implemented, just a thought.
-## Zcashd
+## Verusd

 You must start a local instance of `verusd`, and its `VRSC.conf` file must include the following entries (set the user and password strings accordingly):